tedchoward/tidbits/_posts/2011-12-12-what-does-discover-mean.md

 and *Discover*.

 Their PR explains it this way (emphasis mine):
-> We’ve simplified the design to make it easier than ever to follow what
+> We've simplified the design to make it easier than ever to follow what
 > you care about, **connect** with others and **discover** something new.

 The problem with *Connect* and *Discover* is that they are not words